humhub/humhub/protected/humhub/docs/guide/dev-migrate.md

 	- \humhub\modules\file\models\File::getMimeBaseType
 	- \humhub\modules\file\models\File::getMimeSubType
 - Removed configuration option 'showFilesWidgetBlacklist' use WallEntry showFiles attribute instead.
+- File models title attributes is not longer automatically populated with the filename when empty

 ## Migrate from 1.0 to 1.1